FKandie/FKandie/README.md

 Worked in pairs to develop systems for non-profit organizations in NodeJS and ReactJs.
 Taught each other hard concepts in web programming and best practices.
 **Key Achievements**
-Developed a reporting tool for the Galilee Society on environmental injustice.
+Developed a webisite for Civil registration, which is used birth certificate status for first time registration.

 **EDUCATION**
 Diploma in Computer Science, Eldoret Polytechnic College, 2021